mgmonk/100-days-of-code/log.md

 **Today's Progress**: Built the Museum of Candy project using Bootstrap 4 from the Web Developer Bootcamp.

 **Thoughts**: Building the website took longer than I had expected but I learned a lot about using some of the utilities within Bootstrap 4 and using flexbox.
 Got a little refresher on using jQuery and definitely need to brush up.
 Diving into JavaScript tomorrow and continuing to work on my portfolio page to complete the first certification from FreeCodeCamp.

+### Day 14 - May 22, 2019

+**Today's Progress**: Completed the Intro to JavaScript module from the Web Developer Bootcamp.

+**Thoughts**: The intro was fairly basic, but it was good to have a nice refresher of JS before jumping into DOM manipulation.